 The concept for the Bruce County Heritage Association was generated from the 1993 Bruce County International Ploughing Match.
-It was determined that a wealth of rural and agricultural heritage artifacts could be potentially lost as farmers retired and farms were sold.
-BCHA was founded in September 1993, and was incorporated on June 29th, 1995, with a mandate to pursue these objects.
+It was determined that a wealth of rural, and agricultural heritage artifacts could be potentially lost as farmers retired and farms were sold.
+BCHA was founded in September 1993, and was incorporated on June 29, 1995, with a mandate to pursue these objects.

-In 1997, the Bruce County Heritage Association purchased a property at civic No. 89 Concession 2A, in the Municipality of Arran-Elderslie, 2 km south of Paisley, that is appropriate to provide a permanent location for this event and as a home for the future endeavours of the organization.
+In 1997, the Bruce County Heritage Association purchased a property at 89 Concession 2A, in the Municipality of Arran-Elderslie, 2 km south of Paisley, that is appropriate to provide a permanent location for this event, and as a home for the future endeavours of the organization.

 Since the purchase of the property, BCHA sponsors and volunteers have built: